Georgia Tech: East Campus

-East Campus houses all of the fraternities and sororities as well as most of the undergraduate freshman dormitories.
-East Campus abuts the Downtown Connector, granting residences quick access to Midtown and its businesses (for example, The Varsity) via a number of bridges over the highway.
-Georgia Tech football's home, Bobby Dodd Stadium is located on East Campus, as well as Georgia Tech basketball's home, McCamish Pavilion (formerly Alexander Memorial Coliseum).
+East Campus houses all of the fraternities and sororities as well as most of the undergraduate first-year dormitories.
+East Campus abuts the Downtown Connector, granting residents quick access to Midtown and its businesses (for example, The Varsity) via a number of bridges over the highway.
+Georgia Tech football's home, Bobby Dodd Stadium, is located on East Campus, as is Georgia Tech basketball's home, McCamish Pavilion (formerly Alexander Memorial Coliseum).

-North Ave Dining Hall is the main dining hall for East Campus.
-Britain Dining Hall, a dining hall on East that was recently closed down, is modeled after a medieval church, complete with carved columns and stained glass windows showing symbolic figures.
-The main road leading from East Campus to Central Campus is a steep ascending incline commonly known as "Freshman Hill" (in reference to the large number of freshman dorms near its foot).
-On March 8, 2007, the former Georgia State University Village apartments were transferred to Georgia Tech.
-Renamed North Avenue Apartments by the institute, they began housing students in the fall semester of 2007.
+North Avenue Dining Hall is the main dining hall for East Campus.
+Brittain Dining Hall, a dining hall on East Campus that closed in 2024, was modeled after a medieval church, complete with carved columns and stained glass windows showing symbolic figures.
+The main road leading from East Campus to Central Campus is a steep, ascending incline commonly known as "Freshman Hill" (in reference to the large number of first-year student dorms nearby).
+On March 8, 2007, the former Georgia State University Village apartments (also the former site of the 1996 Olympic Village) were transferred to Georgia Tech.
+Renamed North Avenue Apartments by the Institute, they began housing students in the fall semester of 2007.